I am Heleen Rittershaus and I was born travelling!

 Not really, but I was born and raised abroad, and moving from one continent to another made airplanes a pretty big part of my life at a very early age.

 Despite all these flights, it was never on my bucket list to become a flight attendant myself.
-But when I decided to quit my photography studies at art school, I spontaneously applied for the job after all.
+However, when I decided to quit my photography studies at art school, I spontaneously applied for the job after all.

 Flying around the world brought me many wonderful experiences and encounters.

 For starters, reconnecting with my love for photography and roaming the streets of the world was incredibly nourishing.

 Not to mention the opportunities I had to go back to the places I used to live during my childhood abroad.
 Meeting up with friends and schoolmates from all over the globe was magical and healing.

 After having two wonderful children, the continuous jetlag and a probable postnatal depression or burn out, resulted in me neither enjoying my job any longer nor experiencing motherhood as particularly magical..

 It was very clear that I wasn’t doing myself or my family a favour by staying in the same situation.

 Not an easy choice but after 17 years I left the Royal Dutch Airlines (KLM) and took a chance to reinvent myself all over again.

 While flying I was often inspired by fun products, ideas and insights that got my creative juices flowing again.
 One of them was as close at hand as the seat pocket in front of me!